 What Is Repetition A Sign Of?

 When someone does the same thing over and over again, this act can be referred to as a behavioral sign of a chronic disorder called repetitive behavior.
 From empirical studies, it is confirmed that repetitive behavior is a fundamental sign of obsessive-compulsive disorder (OCD) and other types of neurodevelopmental disorders such as autism spectrum disorder (ASD) and attention-deficit/hyperactivity disorder (ADHD).

 What Does Repetitive Pattern Mean?

 Repetitive pattern refers to repetitive action, behavior, or a task which is engaged in over and over again, sometimes without thinking about it.
-Repetitive patterns are in different forms with the following patterns:
+Repetitive patterns exist in different forms within the following patterns:

 - Self-harmful activities such as head-banging or biting

 - Developed specific routines or rituals

 - Not engaging in imitative or make-believe play

 - Fixation on an object or activity with abnormal intensity or focus